py2ai/py2ai.github.io/_posts/2026-01-27-Clipboard-App-for-Two-PCs.md

 - **Intel Macs**
 [Download for macOS]({{ site.baseurl }}/assets/downloads/pyshine_clipboard.zip)

+Unzip pyshine_clipboard on macOS and then press option key and then click and select Open.
 > Compatible with macOS 11 (Big Sur) and above

 ⚠️ On first launch, you may need to: